lakka-switch/documentation/installation.md

     * `KERNEL`, `KERNEL.md5`, `SYSTEM` and `SYSTEM.md5` (contains the read-only system partition and the kernel)
     * the content of the directory `3rdparty/bootloader` (contains the boot script and device tree)
 5. (advanced) If you want to set _another_ partition as storage, remake `boot/boot.scr` using `mkimage` and change the `disk` variable of the boot command

+## Step 2 : booting Lakka

+Once your SD card is set up, put it back in your Switch.

+{% include first_boot.html %}

+## Booting from Windows

+## Booting from Linux & Mac OS

+## Booting from an Android device